davekinkead/the-communist-manifesto/chapter-4.md

-# POSITION OF THE COMMUNISTS IN RELATION TO THE VARIOUS EXISTING OPPOSITION PARTIES.
+# POSITION OF THE COMMUNISTS IN RELATION TO THE VARIOUS EXISTING OPPOSITION PARTIES

 [Section II.](chapter-2.md) has made clear the relations of the Communists to the existing working class parties, such as the Chartists in England and the Agrarian Reformers in America.